South Sudan fails to withdraw troops from Sudan border

 The African Union twice brought together Sudan's President Omar Hassan al-Bashir and his South Sudanese counterpart Salva Kiir in Ethiopia last month to end the stalemate but there has been no sign of progress.

 Over the weekend Juba accused Khartoum of killing a South Sudanese soldier in two air attacks on their border.
-Sudan denied the allegation.
-Reuters reporters have witnessed Sudanese air attacks on southern territory in the past.
+Sudan denied the allegation, though Reuters reporters have witnessed Sudanese air attacks on southern territory in the past.